Personal Passionate Professional

 While we cannot improve the salaries these future employers may offer, our high-value, low-cost education may afford our students greater professional latitude — and substantially less debt — upon graduation.
 Our tuition is extremely competitive and the general cost of living in Lexington appreciably lower than that at ranked international affairs graduate programs on the East or West coasts.

 Real-World Diplomatic Skills

-In today's "flat" world an exposure and appreciation of international business is increasingly essential to any professional education.
-At the Patterson School we not only bring in key corporate leaders working at the forefront of globalization, but also travel as a group (again an advantage of our small size) to headquarters, manufacturing, and operating facilities of several leading multinational corporations.
+In today's "flat" world an appreciation of international business is increasingly essential to any professional education.
+At the Patterson School we go one step further, exposing our students to how major corporations operate in the 21st century.
+We not only bring key corporate leaders working at the forefront of globalization to Lexington, but travel as a group (again an advantage of our small size) to headquarters, manufacturing, and operating facilities of leading multinational corporations.